simbo1905/thinbus-srp-js/README.md

 * Use a custom large safe prime number `N` using the instructions above. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience for your chosen bit length.
 * Make the salt column in the database `not null` and add a uniqueness constraint.
 * Use symmetric AES encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
-* Add `onkeyup` event handlers which advance the random stream if you allow thinbus to work in browswers which dont have the `WebCryptoAPI` secure random number APIs (which is the default behavior - see the footnote on random numbers below).
+* Add `onkeyup` event handlers which advance the random stream if you allow thinbus to work in browsers which dont have the `WebCryptoAPI` secure random number APIs (which is the default behavior - see the footnote on random numbers below).
 * Add a javascript password strength meter and only allow users to register a verifier for a strong password.
 The best cryptography in the world won't protect your users if they use "password" as their password.
-* Count the number of failed password attempts and suspend the user account after a dozen attempts to prevent against scripted online dictionary attacks or someone carefully researching a user then attempted to guess their likely password.
+* Count the number of failed password attempts and suspend the user account after a dozen attempts to prevent against scripted online dictionary attacks or someone carefully researching a user then guessing likely password.

 ## License